KalooriShiva/Implementation-of-PPCA-model-for-steady-state-flow-network-model/README.md

 Key Features:

 Flow Network Simulation: Implements a simulation function to generate realistic flow network datasets.

-PCA Model:
-Provides a well-structured implementation of PCA to extract relevant features and identify the steady-state flow network model.
+PCA Model: Provides a well-structured implementation of PCA to extract relevant features and identify the steady-state flow network model.
-PPCA with MLE and EM:
-Implements both MLE and EM algorithms for PPCA, offering flexibility in model selection and comparison.
+PPCA with MLE and EM: Implements both MLE and EM algorithms for PPCA, offering flexibility in model selection and comparison.
-Comprehensive Documentation:
-Includes detailed explanations of the implemented algorithms, their theoretical foundations, and usage instructions.
+Comprehensive Documentation: Includes detailed explanations of the implemented algorithms, their theoretical foundations, and usage instructions.
-Clear Code Structure:
-Adheres to best practices for code organization, readability, and maintainability.
-Testing and Validation:
-Incorporates unit tests to ensure the correctness and robustness of the implemented algorithms.